hartfordfive/gist-it/README.md

 ## Description

-A small Go based tool to fetch and create Gists on Github.
+A small Go based cli tool to fetch and create Gists on Github.

 ## Dependencies